arvvoid/plugin.video.hbogoeu/README.md

 ## Install instructions

 * Install the add-on from repository "Kodi ArvVoid Repository"
-* Follow the setup wizard at first add-on run
-* OPTIONAL: Configure additional preferences in the add-on config
-* The Add-on should download the inputstreamhelper Add-on which will handle all the DRM install for you if needed
+* *OPTIONAL: On OSMC/Raspbian you might have to install some dependency manualy from shell:*
 ```
-On OSMC/Raspbian you might have to install some dependency manualy from shell:
 sudo apt install python-pip
 sudo pip install pycryptodomex
+sudo apt install libnss3
 ```
+* Follow the setup wizard at first add-on run
+* *OPTIONAL: Configure additional preferences in the add-on config*
+* The Add-on should download the inputstreamhelper Add-on which will handle all the DRM install for you if needed

 ## Latest relese